red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

             or user said "Sure"
             or user gestured "Thumbs up"

 Note how the bot action-like flow will randomly combine one of the three utterances with the greeting gesture, whereas the user action-like flow will only finish if one of the specified user utterances or the user gesture was received.
-With the help of more examples or regular expressions those bot and user intent flows can be made more flexible.
-But they will never cover all the cases and in the section about :ref:`Making Use of Large Language Models<make-use-of-llms>` we will see how we can tackle that.
+With the help of more examples or regular expressions, those bot and user intent flows can be made more flexible.
+However, they will never cover all the cases and in the section about :ref:`Making Use of Large Language Models<make-use-of-llms>`.
+We will see how we can tackle that.

 .. important::
     All the examples of a bot or user intent must be defined in a single statement in the flow using ``and`` or ``or`` to combine them.
 Flows containing multiple statements (comments excluded) will not be interpreted as intent-like flows.